iann0036/tf-cfn-provider/docs/providers/azurerm/ApplicationGateway.md

 `FileUploadLimitMb` - (Optional) The File Upload Limit in MB.
 Accepted values are in the range `1`MB to `500`MB.
 Defaults to `100`MB.

+### CustomErrorConfiguration Properties

+`StatusCode` - (Required) Status code of the application gateway customer error.
+Possible values are `HttpStatus403` and `HttpStatus502`.

+`CustomErrorPageUrl` - (Required) Error page URL of the application gateway customer error.

 ## Return Values

 ### Fn::GetAtt

-`Id` - The ID of the URL Path Map.
+`Id` - The ID of the Custom Error Configuration.

 `AuthenticationCertificate` - A list of `AuthenticationCertificate` blocks as defined below.